Ecos-platform/fmu4cpp/doc/paper/paper.md

 # Summary

-FMU4cpp is a CMake template repository that acts as a framework for creating Functional Mockup Units (FMUs) compatible with the Functional Mockup Interface (FMI) standard [@blochwitz2011functional] in idiomatic C++.
+FMU4cpp is a CMake template repository that acts as a framework for creating Functional Mockup Units (FMUs) compatible with the Functional Mockup Interface (FMI) standard [@blochwitz2011functional], which is an open standard for model exchange and co-simulation of dynamic systems, in idiomatic C++.
 Currently, version 2.0 for Co-simulation [@blochwitz2012functional] is supported.
 In short, an FMU is a component implementation the FMI standard.
 They are distributed as zipped archive consisting of shared libraries implementing a known
 C interface together with a _modelDescription.xml_ file detailing their capabilities and available variables.
 Additionally, model specific resources may be embedded.
 The intention of FMU4cpp is to provide a streamlined way of generating such FMUs based on C++ source code.
-To do so, the framework provides skeleton code for the user to implement, so that most of the low level details of the FMI standard is hidden.
+To do so, the framework provides skeleton code for the user to implement, so that many of the low level details of the FMI standard is abstracted away.
 Furthermore, it handles generating the required XML as well as packaging the model according to the requirements.
 To further simplify model creation, the framework utilizes GitHub Actions in order to automatically build and package cross-platform FMUs.
+When the users push their changes to GitHub, the model is verified against standard conformance and built on an Ubuntu and Windows runner.
+The resulting shared libraries are then joined into a final archive which can be directly downloaded and imported into a simulation tool.

 # Statement of need

 A survey of existing open-source software that facilitates exporting FMUs from source-code is shown in Table 1.
-The non-native solutions listed here provides similar capabilities, however the native solutions require a substantial expert knowledge and users are left with the task of generating metadata and final packaging.
-Thus, FMU4cpp provides a significant usability improvement over these alternatives.

 Table 1: Survey of existing open-source FMI exporters.